LATITUDE

 APPELATIONS

-The potential Mill Creek-Walla Walla Valley AVA, located within the broader Walla Walla Valley AVA in Washington, is characterized by unique environmental features that are ideal for viticulture.
+The potential Mill Creek-Walla Walla Valley AVA, located within the broader Walla Walla Valley AVA in the Washington area of Columbia Valley, is characterized by unique environmental features that are ideal for viticulture.
 This area has a high altitude, ranging from 365 to 609 m, which exposes the vines to cooler temperatures and greater temperature variations between day and night.
 These conditions prolong the vegetative period of the grapes, allowing them to have a gradual ripening cycle.

 The region benefits from a cooler microclimate due to the air currents coming from the nearby Blue Mountains.
 This cooling effect is particularly beneficial during the warm growing season, as it helps maintain the acidity levels necessary for high-quality wine production.
 Regarding rainfall, it varies across the region, with the eastern parts near the Blue Mountains receiving up to 558 mm annually, supporting dry farming techniques.